Shampoo

-Shampoo (/ʃæmˈpuː/) is a hair care product, typically in the form of a viscous liquid, that is used for cleaning hair.
-Less commonly, shampoo is available in solid bar format.
-Shampoo is used by applying it to wet hair, massaging the product into the scalp, and then rinsing it out.
+Shampoo (/ʃæmˈpuː/) is a hair care product, typically in the form of a viscous liquid, that is formulated to be used for cleaning (scalp) hair.
+Less commonly, it is available in solid bar format. ("Dry shampoo" is a separate product.)
+Shampoo is used by applying it to wet hair, massaging the product in the hair, roots and scalp, and then rinsing it out.
 Some users may follow a shampooing with the use of hair conditioner.

-Shampoo is typically used to remove the unwanted build-up of sebum in the hair without stripping out so much as to make hair unmanageable.
+Shampoo is typically used to remove the unwanted build-up of sebum (natural oils) in the hair without stripping out so much as to make hair unmanageable.
 Shampoo is generally made by combining a surfactant, most often sodium lauryl sulfate or sodium laureth sulfate, with a co-surfactant, most often cocamidopropyl betaine in water.
 The sulfate ingredient acts as a surfactant, trapping oils and other contaminants, similarly to soap.

-Specialty shampoos are marketed to people with dandruff, color-treated hair, gluten or wheat allergies, an interest in using an organic product, infants and young children ("baby shampoo" is less irritating).
+Shampoos are marketed to people with hair.
 There are also shampoos intended for animals that may contain insecticides or other medications to treat skin conditions or parasite infestations such as fleas.